Samfox2/homebridge-videodoorbell/README.md

 ##### global per-camera parameters
 * `port` is the HTTP port that the doorbell listens on, default = server disabled
 * `button` show a trigger button in HomeKit that can be activated to trigger the doorbell, use with HomeKit automation to trigger your doorbell using any other event in HomeKit, default false
+* `motion` show a trigger button in HomeKit that can be activated to trigger a motion detected signal, use with HomeKit automation to trigger your video camera a motion detected message using any other event in HomeKit, default false
 * `throttle` is the amount of time in milliseconds that the plugin waits before sending a new doorbell message to HomeKit, for clients that spawn a lot of messages, default 10000
 ##### videoConfig Parameters
 * `maxStreams` is the maximum number of streams that will be generated for this camera, default 2